-The survey questionnaire for 2013 was refined in several ways.
+25 Starting in 2013, the survey questionnaire was refined in several ways.
 First, the order of the account type choices in the question regarding ownership of retirement and other savings accounts was changed in 2013.
-This change was made primarily to avoid possible confusion between individual accounts in 401(k) and other employer-sponsored DC plan accounts versus IRAs.
-In 2013, respondents were asked if they own a 401(k) and other employer-sponsored DC retirement plans, then respondents were asked if they own a traditional IRA or a Roth IRA, then if they own an employer-sponsored IRA, and finally, if they own a 529 plan or Coverdell Education Savings Account (ESA).
+This change was made to avoid possible confusion between individual accounts in 401(k) and other employer-sponsored DC plan accounts versus IRAs.
+Starting in 2013, respondents were asked if they own a 401(k) and other employer-sponsored DC retirement plans, then respondents were asked if they own a traditional IRA or a Roth IRA, then if they own an employer-sponsored IRA, and finally, if they own a 529 plan or Coverdell Education Savings Account (ESA).
 In prior years, respondents were asked first if they own a traditional IRA or Roth IRA, then if they own a Coverdell ESA, then if they own an employer-sponsored IRA, and finally, if they own a 401(k) or other employer-sponsored plan account (529 plan ownership was a separate question).

 In previous years, respondents were asked separately if they have an employer-sponsored IRA and about the size of their employer.
-In 2013 the questions were not asked separately.
+Starting in 2013, the questions were not asked separately.
 When asked what type of employer-sponsored IRA they own, respondents were told that a SIMPLE IRA is offered by businesses with less than 100 employees and has employer and employee contributions, a SAR-SEP includes only employer contributions.

 Respondents who owned any type of account were asked about the mutual funds in that account.
-The list of possible mutual funds was refined to include more types of mutual funds and names most commonly used for different mutual fund types.
-This change was made primarily to keep up to date with new types of investments and the names used for them.
+Starting in 2013, the list of possible mutual funds was refined to include more types of mutual funds and names most commonly used for different mutual fund types.
+This change was made to keep up to date with new types of investments and the names used for them.
 For example, "stock funds, such as equity income or growth funds" was not familiar to some respondents, but the phrases "large-, mid-, or small-cap stock funds" and "stock index funds including the S&P 500 index fund" triggered respondent recollection of their holdings of such funds.
-Respondents also were asked if they hold "money market funds that pay a money market rate of interest, are NOT federally insured, and may be taxable or tax-exempt," if they hold "international or global stock funds," if they hold "bond funds including corporate, municipal, or government bond funds," if they hold "balanced funds including hybrid, lifestyle, lifecycle, or asset allocation funds," if they hold "target date funds," and finally, if they hold "any other funds."
-Respondents were asked if any of their investments were automatically selected for them.
+Respondents also were asked if they hold "money market funds that pay a money market rate of interest, are not federally insured, and may be taxable or tax-exempt," if they hold "international or global stock funds," if they hold "bond funds including corporate, municipal, or government bond funds," if they hold "balanced funds including hybrid, lifestyle, or asset allocation funds," if they hold "target date funds," and in 2014, a category for "lifecycle funds" was added.
+Finally, respondents were asked if they hold "any other funds."